Midnightgb/Nothing/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Julian vasquez
 ======================================================================================================================================

-I'm studying a technologist degree in software analysis and development, where I've gained experience in programming, specifically in JavaScript, HTML, CSS, Java, and algorithmic.
-Additionally, I have a level of English greater than B. I enjoy learning and I'm interested in any field that comes my way.
-In the future, I would like to work on large projects that require teamwork to carry them out or personal projects that add value to the community.
-Something unique about me is my communication and responsibility skills, as well as my quick ability to analyze things.
-I'm excited for what the future holds for me in the world of technology and programming!

 * 🌍  I'm based in Colombia
 * ✉️  You can contact me at [midnight3424@gmail.com](mailto:midnight3424@gmail.com)